 Sightsavers is governed by boards in eight countries.
 Each of the boards is responsible for maintaining a high standard of corporate governance and making sure the organisation stays on track.

-Find out more about our boards in the UK, the US, India, Ireland, Italy, Norway, Sweden and Zambia.
+Find out more about our boards in the UK, the US, India, Ireland, Italy, Middle East, Norway, Sweden and Zambia.
 Read more about our global management team below.

 Dr Caroline Harper joined Sightsavers as CEO in 2005.
 She previously worked in the gas industry and ran her own interim management business.More about our CEO

 Through building strong relationships with these stakeholders, we are able to change people’s lives in the countries in which we work.
 We believe we need to be accountable to these stakeholders if we are to maintain their trust and support.